chia-chang/business-analytics-scenarios/README.md

 ## Overview

-This portfolio demonstrates how I solve real-world business problems using SQL, with a focus on delivering actionable recommendations that drive business decisions.
+This portfolio shows how I solve real-world business problems using SQL, with a focus on delivering actionable recommendations that drive business decisions.
 Using the Brazilian E-Commerce Public Dataset by Olist, I simulated five common scenarios that data analysts face across operations, marketing, and customer service teams.

 **Data**: [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data) **Tools**: SQL (SQLite)